fankam12/Azure-Portfolio-Project/Docs/compute/private-linux-vms.md

 confirmed that Azure recognized the management network as reachable through VNet peering.

-The `10.20.0.0/16 → VnetLocal` route confirmed that development network traffic remained local to the development VNet.
+The `10.20.0.0/16 → VnetLocal` route confirmed that development network traffic remained local to `Devlab_VNet`.

 ---